charmaineee03/Projects/Breast Cancer Clustering and Prediction/README.md

 This project aims to analyse and explore both supervised and unsupervised machine learning methods to classify tumours: Malignant (M) or Benign (B) using the **Breast Cancer Winconsin dataset**.

 This project strives to:
-- Address multicollinearity using Principal Component Analysis (PCA)
+- Address multicollinearity using Principal Component Analysis (PCA) using R.
-- Apply K-Means clustering on the PCA-reduced data and evaluate cluster quality.
+- Apply K-Means clustering on the PCA-reduced data and evaluate cluster quality in R.
-- Build and compare Support Vector Machine models using both original features and PCA-reduced features.
+- Build and compare Support Vector Machine models using both original features and PCA-reduced features by utilising Python.

 ---